ckaestne/seaibib/README.md

 > Small-scale interview study in 3 small Brazilian companies eliciting the ML process and three problems: identifying business goals, data definition, and undefined process.
 Suggest a checklist for each.

+Haq, Fitash Ul, Donghwan Shin, Shiva Nejati, and Lionel Briand. "[Can Offline Testing of Deep Neural Networks Replace Their Online Testing?](https://arxiv.org/abs/2101.11118)" *Empirical Software Engineering* (2021).

+> Paper compares model accuracy with a safety property assessed in a simulator in the context of determining the steering angle in a self-driving car, showing that accuracy is not a meaningful predictor for assuring the safety property.
+Not considering much of the system beyond a single model, and not really a fair comparison, and results shouldn’t be surprising, but another good reminder that prediction accuracy evaluation evaluations alone are usually not meaningful to establish system quality.

 ## Other Lists